maciejmikosik/testory/doc/tutorial.md

 ### thenReturned

-`thenReturned` is used to make assertions about object returned by `when`.
-Assertion fails if result is not equal to expected.
+`thenReturned` is used to make assertions about `Object` returned by `when`.
+Assertion fails if actual result is not equal to expected `Object` or value.

         given(list = new ArrayList<String>());
         given(list.add("element"));